aryan-rohit/Amazon-Shipping-Analytics/README.md

 He has given us csv files from which we have to create a Dashboard for his quick review so that he could take further decisions for the benefit of the company.

 Thus, we created below interactive dashboard as per his requirement.
 Now, he could switch and view different shipping stats for different months and years.

-You can view Amazon Shipping Analytics Dashboard on my Tableau Public Profile link - https://public.tableau.com/profile/utkarsh.yadav6297#!/

 ##  Amazon Shipping Analytics Dashboard